 - Staffs: Leader/Guide and supporters and their daily wage, food, and accommodation

-- Transliortation: Airport arrival/departure transfer, Kathmandu to Pokhara and return to Kathmandu transliortation.
+- Transliortation: Airport arrival/departure transfer and local transportation and Kathmandu to Pokhara and return flight to Pokhara.

 - Company Government’s service charge: All appilicable Government taxes and official service charges.
 And Crew’s, daily wages/salary, food, equipment, air and road-head transliortation

 - Your international flight